The Devil Wears Prada 2

 Audio uses your browser's built-in voice support.

 As the Runway staff return to New York, Miranda admits to Andy that the latter's idealism inspired her to fight back.
-She also reveals that she knows about Andy's tell-all book plans and encourages her to write it, including the negative aspects of Miranda's life.
+She also reveals that she knows about Andy's plans for a tell-all and encourages her to write it, including the negative aspects of Miranda's life.
 Andy reconciles with Peter and a defeated Emily, who has broken up with Benji.
 Nigel reveals he was the one who prompted Irv to rehire Andy, as he has always liked her.
 Miranda gives Andy a nicer office and returns to work with a renewed imperiousness.

 Source: Wikipedia (CC BY-SA 3.0)